joergen7/devilfish-flotilla/mission-editor/index.rst

   reference

 This section describes Dangerous Water's mission editor.
-The game already comes with a manual for the mission editor.
-Refer to it should the information provided here be incomplete.
+The game already comes with a reference for the mission editor.
+Refer to it if the information here is incomplete.